 At 16 years old, I got my driver’s license.
 My first car was a 1950 Chevy convertible from my mother’s brother Uncle Willie.
 The car came with no top, ragged seats, bald tires and in need of a valve job.
 By then I was working every day after school and a half a day on Saturdays.
 After high school, I went to Sacramento City College for a two-year program to be an A&P mechanic [Airframe and Power Plant] certified airplane mechanic.
 I finished the program was drafted into the U.S. Army.
 It was June 1967, and, I was headed for Vietnam.
 Because of my school training, I was sent for training to work on helicopters.
 I served with the 174 AHC [Assault Helicopter Company] and the 409 TC Detachment in Due Pho.
 We did all the repairs on 30, UH1C ,UH1D and H models that flew missions every day and returned with many bullet holes.
 Because we were so short-handed, I would also fill in as a crew chief and go out on missions.
 After 13 months of working on aircraft in a war zone, I really didn't want to work on airplanes the rest of my life.

 The employment in my adult life started as a meat packing house butcher.
 It was a good fit because my father and his six brothers were all butchers.
 I stayed with a company 12 years and then moved on selling and servicing meat processing equipment.
 I did that for about six years and then started my own business.
 I started a custom wood and metal fabrication shop and would build what ever came in the front door.
 I ran that business for many years until I got tired of all the regulations,, taxes and license that the state of California imposes on small businesses.
 I worked for some other businesses, from cabinet shops to a large super market chain until a big layoff in 2009.
 At that point, I retired from full-time employment, and now I enjoy working in my shop at home.
 I have always loved being in a machine shop and I am an old-school manual machinist in my home shop.
-I have worn many hats in my life of 74 years.
+I have worn many hats in my life of 76 years.
 Now I enjoy putting all the skills that I have learned in my life to good use creating and building different objects.
 I feel it is really sad at this point in our country's history that many young men and women don't know how to do anything with their hands anymore except peruse their cell phones or iPads.
 But, that’s a story for another time.
-If you would like to see some of my other hobbies, please visit

 Thank you for taking the time to read a bit about me.